Champion (The Audition album): Release

-Champion was announced on December 19, 2007, and released on January 22, 2008.
+Champion was first teased by the band at a show on November 15, 2007, follow by a formal announcement on December 19, 2007, and released on January 22, 2008.
 "Warm Me Up" was released as the album's lead single around this time.
 In January and February, the band headlined the PacTour, with support from Envy on the Coast, Danger Radio and Another Day Late.
-This was followed by a two-week tour in the UK.
 A music video was released for "Warm Me Up" on February 6, 2008; it was filmed in Cleveland, Ohio in November 2007.
 Later in February 2008, an alternative version of the video was released, mixing in footage of the game Obscure: The Aftermath (2007), directed by Don Tyler.
+Following this, the band went on tour of the UK alongside You Me at Six.

 Following appearances at the South by Southwest and South by So What?! festivals, the Audition headlined the Spring Break 08 tour in the US from mid-March until early May, with support from Hit the Lights, Every Avenue, the Morning Light and Kiros.
 In the midst of this, the band appeared at the Bamboozle Left festival, and later performed at the Give it a Name festival in the UK.
 After this, the band participated in Warped Tour from late June until mid-August.